 How are the galleries selected for the fair?

 Around 500 galleries apply each year for the fair.
-Each year, the application form is posted on the website in December, the application deadline is in January and the selection is made in March.
-There is then an appeals procedure in late April.
+Each year, the application form is posted on the website in December, the application deadline is in January and the selection is made in early April.
 The selection is made by a Committee of gallerists who participate in the fair; the fair directors chair the meeting but do not vote.

 Who is on the Frieze Masters selection committee?

 Anthony Meier, Anthony Meier Fine Arts, San Francisco

 Exhibitors in the main section are commercial galleries of any age, showing work ranging from ancient and ethnographic art through to Old Masters and art of the 20th Century.